 To obtain a letter of permission, please apply as early as possible and at least one month prior to the commencement of classes at the other institution.
 Note, some institutions require advanced registration and students should be aware of deadlines.
 Fall/winter letter of permission forms will not be processed before May 15 unless there are mitigating circumstances.
 Please allow at least five to 10 working days (from date of payment receipt) to process your complete application.

 To complete a letter of permission:

-The application must be submitted to the registrar’s office with a link to the course descriptions from the online academic calendar of the host institution.
+- The application must be submitted to the registrar’s office with a link to the course descriptions from the online academic calendar of the host institution.

 When you have completed your letter of permission courses:

-It is your responsibility to have an official transcript sent directly from the host institution to the registrar’s office at Mount Allison.
+- It is your responsibility to have an official transcript sent directly from the host institution to the registrar’s office at Mount Allison.
 A student’s grade report is not acceptable.

-Students completing their last credits for their degree on a letter of permission must have their official transcript from the host institution sent to the registrar’s office prior to Apr.
+- Students completing their last credits for their degree on a letter of permission must have their official transcript from the host institution sent to the registrar’s office prior to Apr.
 30 for May Convocation and prior to Sept.
 30 for October Convocation.

 - Transfer credits are recorded on the transcript with credit value only, no grade is recorded and they are excluded from the Grade Point Average.

 - Students should familiarize themselves with section 10.10.2 of the academic calendar Academic Residency Requirements which defines limits on the application of transfer credits and specifies credits which must be completed through Mount Allison courses.